 As for actual Man U – Liverpool results, it’s slightly in favor of the Mancunians over the Scousers.
-Manchester United has, as of this writing before their first clash of 2021, 80 wins to Liverpool’s 67, and there have been 57 draws.
+Manchester United has, as of this writing before the start of the 2021-22 Premier League season, 80 wins to Liverpool’s 68, and there have been 58 draws.
 Each club claims a particular title over the other: Man U have won the league 20 times to Liverpool’s 19 (and a total of 66 trophies to 65), while Liverpool have won the European Cup / Champions League six times to Man U’s three.
 There are, of course, songs about all of this booming out from each set of fans on match day.

 A Brief History of the Man U – Liverpool Rivalry